• Skip to main content

 At home.

 Rebekah Neal is a follower of the Lord Jesus Christ, the wife of her dear husband, Bill, and the mother of two cherished little ones, Deborah and Elisha.
-Her desire author of this postis to know and love the Lord more profoundly and to grow deeper into His ways.
+Her desire is to know and love the Lord more profoundly and to grow deeper into His ways.
 Rebekah loves the woods and their rambling paths, her family, working with her hands, singing, reading missionary biographies, gardening, and the smell of wood smoke on a cold autumn night.
 One of her first loves is writing prose and poetry about the workings of her Heavenly Father in the greatest and smallest details of life.

 Please visit Rebekah’s blog Ready To Be Offered.